Arithmetic diagonal cycles on unitary Shimura varieties: Semi-global integral models

-\begin{remark} We note that the triple $(A[v_0^\infty], \iota[v_0^\infty], \lambda[v_0^\infty])$ arising from our moduli problem is of the type occurring in the moduli problem for one of the RZ spaces in \cite[\S5--8]{RSZ2} (since we require that $v_0$ has relative degree one, the relative dual of $A[v_0^\infty]$ which is used in \cite{RSZ2} is the Serre dual).
-One may ask whether one can replace the condition that $v_0$ has relative degree one by the condition that $v_0$ be unramified.
-This may be possible in view of \cite{KRZ} in the case of AT type (1).
-However, loc.~cit.\ shows for type (4) that even when $v_0$ is unramified, one needs to impose further conditions (the \emph{Eisenstein conditions} in this context) to force flatness of the corresponding moduli schemes. \end{remark}
+\begin{remark} When $v_0$ is of degree one over $p$, the triple $(A[v_0^\infty], \iota[v_0^\infty], \lambda[v_0^\infty])$ arising from our moduli problem is of the type occurring in the moduli problem for one of the RZ spaces in \cite[\S5--8]{RSZ2} (because in the degree one case, the relative dual of $A[v_0^\infty]$ which is used in \cite{RSZ2} is the Serre dual).